TheresaLui/SelfHelpContent_v2/articles/microsoft.network/network-port25block-unqualifiedsub.md

 ## **Recommended Steps**

-* Please refer to the following article for more information on this restriction and ways to mitigate:
+* See the following article for more information on this restriction and ways to mitigate:
 [Enhanced Azure security for sending emails](https://docs.microsoft.com/azure/virtual-network/troubleshoot-outbound-smtp-connectivity)